colah/ByronTrialNotes/daily-notes/day19.md

 * To be clear, as you understand a potato cannon, you wouldn't have been able to fire it?
  * I don't know, I didn't try.
 * But certainly from you understanding of how they work, that wouldn't.
  * You'd need a projectile.
-And a way to propell it.
+And a way to propel it.
 * All right officer.
 Going back to that last photo...
 * From your understanding of how a potato cannon works, it couldn't work on the right side since it is closed off?
  * No.